scalar/scalar/documentation/integrations/laravel-scribe.md

 Everytime you update your API, you can run `php artisan scribe:generate` to update your OpenAPI file (… and your API reference).
 Tedious, right?
 No worries, you can add [`vite-plugin-watch`](https://github.com/lepikhinb/vite-plugin-watch) to your Vite configuration to automate this.

-It might be worse to add `php artisan scribe:generate` to your CI, too.
+It might be worth to add `php artisan scribe:generate` to your CI, too.